project-origin/docs/doc/contribute/repo_structure.md

 Renovate was chosen since it was able to configured to update the dependencies in a more dynamic way.

+It will automatically create pull requests to update the dependencies in the repositories, and if the pull request passes the pipeline, it will automatically merge the pull request.

+It will `NOT` automatically create new release of the project, that is still up to the developer to do, but could be automated in the future if one wanted to.

 ## Repository structures